Kaja Grobelna

-Kaja Grobelna (born January 4, 1995, in Radom) is a Belgian volleyball player of Polish origin, playing as an opposite spiker.
+Kaja Grobelna (born 4 January 1995 in Radom) is a Belgian volleyball player of Polish origin, playing as an opposite spiker.

+Club career

+Since the 2018/2019 season, she has played for Unet E-Work Busto Arsizio.
+Then played for the Chieri '76 Volleyball.

+Queenseis Kariya

+Now, she is currently playing for the Queenseis Kariya for the 2024/2025 season.

+Galatasaray

+On June 26, 2025, she signed with Galatasaray of the Turkish Sultanlar Ligi.

+International career

 She played for the Belgium women's national volleyball team, at the 2017 FIVB Volleyball World Grand Prix.

-Since the 2018/2019 season, she has played for Unet E-Work Busto Arsizio.